felix22studios/book-info/privacy-policy.md

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services. <br />

+## Changes to this Privacy Policy
+We may update Our Privacy Policy from time to time.
+We will notify You of any changes by posting the new Privacy Policy on this page. <br />
+We will let You know via email and/or a prominent notice on Our Service, prior to the change becoming effective and update the "Last updated" date at the top of this Privacy Policy. <br />
+You are advised to review this Privacy Policy periodically for any changes.
+Changes to this Privacy Policy are effective when they are posted on this page. <br />

+## Contact Us
+If you have any questions about this Privacy Policy, You can contact us by email: felix22.studios@gmail.com